Weekly View from the Desk

 Securitized Products

-• CMBS conduit AAA spreads were 1-2 bps tighter.
-Subordinate tranches were 5 bps tighter, with As in the +180 context and BBB-'s in the mid +400s.
-SASB spreads tightened in the primary market.
-Top-tier AAA floaters are pricing in the +120-125 area.
-Fixed-rate seniors are trading in the low to mid- +90s amid increased dispersion by property type and sponsor.
-CRE CLO spreads were tighter, with AAA new issue in the low +130s, while tier-two issuers were 5-25 bps wider.
-Five deals priced-one SASB, two CRE CLO, and two agency.
+• CMBS conduit AAA spreads were wider in the primary market last week, with top-tier names pricing at +80.
+Subordinate tranches were framed 5 bps wider, in the +190 context and BBB-s in the mid to high +400s.
+SASB spreads tightened on the back of strong new issue demand.
+Top-tier AAA floaters are clearing in the +130 area.
+Fixed-rate seniors are trading in the +80s amid increased dispersion by property type and sponsor.
+CRE CLO spreads were unchanged, with AAA new issue in the +135-140 area, while tier-two issuers were 5-25 bps wider.
+Five deals priced-two SASB, one conduit, one CRE CLO, and one agency.

 Municipals